 Grinding or clenching your teeth on a regular basis (whether at night or during the day) can gradually wear down tooth enamel, leaving the dentin less protected.

-Gum diseases such as gingivitis and the periodontal disease typically provoke gum inflammation and/or recession, which can expose the roots of teeth and cause sensitivity.
+Gum diseases such as gingivitis and periodontal disease typically provoke gum inflammation and/or recession, which can expose the roots of teeth and cause sensitivity.

 Frequent use of whitening products